amatsuo/kaigiroku/README.md

 ### Prerequisites

-Nothign.
+Nothing.
 You may need to download dependent packages during the installation.

 ### Installation